esa/polyhedral-gravity-model/docs/quick_start_cpp.rst

     ---
     gravityModel:
       input:
-        polyhedron:                                 # polyhedron source-file(s)
+        polyhedron: #polyhedron source-file(s)
           - "../example-config/data/tsoulis.node"   # .node contains the vertices
           - "../example-config/data/tsoulis.face"   # .face contains the triangular faces
         density: 2670.0                             # constant density in [kg/m^3]
         points: # Location of the computation point(s) P
-          - [0, 0, 0]                               # Here it is situated at the origin
+          - [ 0, 0, 0 ]                             # Here it is situated at the origin
+        check: true                                 # Fully optional, enables input checking (not given: false)
       output:
-        filename: "gravity_result.csv"              #The name of the output file
+        filename: "gravity_result.csv"              # The name of the output file

 Have a look at :ref:`supported-polyhedron-source-files` to view the available